mauricemach/zappa/docs/crashcourse.md

 ## Radical views

-Generally `@render` works just as `@response.render`:
+Generally `@render` works just like `@response.render`:

 {% highlight coffeescript %}
 @get '/': ->
   @render 'index', foo: 'bar'
 {% endhighlight %}

-One difference is that it also accepts an object as parameter:
+One difference is that it also works with the "key: value syntax":

 {% highlight coffeescript %}
 @get '/': ->